 - Take on an empty stomach.
 Take at least 1 hour before or 2 hours after meals.
 Take at least 1 hour before or after any other drug, food, or milk.

-- Take this drug at least 1 hour before or 1 hour after taking any other drug, milk, antacids, or products that contain zinc.
+- Take this drug at least 1 hour before or 1 hour after taking antacids or products that contain iron or zinc.

 - Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.